-Originally built as Temple Tifereth-Israel, the newly restored and renovated building serves primarily as a 1,200-seat performing arts center for Case Western reserve University and as a worship space for the congregation on high holydays.
+Originally built as Temple Tifereth-Israel, the newly restored and renovated building serves primarily as a 1,200-seat performing arts center for Case Western Reserve University and as a worship space for the congregation on high holy days.

-For this project EverGreene cleaned, restored and sealed over 10,000 SF of Akoustolith tile that makes up the majority of the Temple’s interior walls and ceilings.
+For this project EverGreene cleaned, restored and sealed over 10,000 square-feet of Akoustolith tile that makes up the majority of the Temple’s interior walls and ceilings.
 Craftsmen repaired cracks and removed soot and dirt from the acoustic stone-like surface before applying a finishing sealer.
 In areas with extensive damage, EverGreene created and installed replacement tiles to match.